-CNRS, Thales, and Ghent University exploit nanoscale optomechanical systems to achieve high-spectral purity frequency synthesis for microwave applications (advanced communications, radar, electronic warfare/intelligence systems) and RF filtering.
+CNRS and Thales exploit nanoscale optomechanical systems to achieve high-spectral purity frequency synthesis for microwave applications (advanced communications, radar, electronic warfare/intelligence systems) and RF filtering.
 Current microwave clocks, such as Voltage Controlled Oscillators and quartz oscillators, suffer from two main drawbacks: frequency synthesis is not performed directly at the frequency of interest, in the GHz domain, and systems remain too bulky for embarked applications.
-CNRS & THALES tackle both challenges by (i) achieving high-spectral purity frequency synthesis directly in the GHz domain (ii) directly in a miniaturized photonic chip device.
+CNRS & THALES tackle both challenges by: (i) achieving high-spectral purity frequency synthesis directly in the GHz domain, and (ii) directly in a miniaturized photonic chip device.
 Size reduction of the oscillator and direct high-frequency generation will exploit a nano-optomechanical resonator within an on-chip electronic loop, insuring high stability of the oscillation frequency in the GHz frequency range.
 These resonators are implemented with a disruptive architecture relying on value-added 3D heterogeneous integration.
 They consist in suspended piezo-electric semiconductor membranes pierced by photonic crystals which simultaneously sustain optical modes around 1.55 μm and mechanical modes around a few GHz.
 A silicon waveguide is integrated underneath the membrane, allowing for an optical control of mechanical resonances; Surface acoustic wave (SAW) transducers formed by interdigitated electrodes are deposited on top of the piezo-electric membrane, enabling generation and control of coherent mechanical vibrations in the GHz regime.
 These two integrated control tools will be used to build on-chip stabilization loops, with the aim to directly synthesize microwaves at GHz frequencies.